jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 This section aims to give a quick fly-by on the various type methods you can implement and what they do.

-Here is the definition of :c:type:`PyTypeObject`, with some fields only used in debug builds omitted:
+Here is the definition of :ctype:`PyTypeObject`, with some fields only used in debug builds omitted:

 .. literalinclude:: ../includes/typestruct.h